-is a major [editing] mode for Emacs which allows
+The ado-mode is a major [editing] mode for Emacs which allows

-truly good editing of Stata, namely do
+truly good editing of Stata, namely do, ado,

-, and mata
+sthlp, smcl, and mata files.

 Here is a screenshot to see what the